 The unit has one NMEA 0183 version 2.0 compatible communication port, or com port for short.
 The Com Port Menu, which is accessed from the System Setup Menu, allows you to configure the communications port to send or receive data to another electronic device, such as an autopilot.
-The com port can be used for either NMEA or SiRF Binary data transfer.
+The com port can be used for NMEA data transfer.